fraterrisus/walkthroughs/dragon-wars/index.md

 - v2.0, August 2022: rewrite in GameFAQs HTML format
 - v2.1, September 2022: lots of updates and rewrites based on an additional playthrough
 - v3.0, September 2023: port to GitHub Sites, add data from decompilation work
-- v3.1, September 2025: updates while building the DragonJars project
+- v3.1, October 2025: updates while building the DragonJars project

 ### Game Introduction